 Minnetonka Pile Lined Hardsole

 Minnetonka is a brand with a very loyal following.
 They have been in business since 1946 and are known for making high-quality products.
 People love their moccasin styles because of their extremely soft lining.

 Customers also like that the hard rubber soles make them comfortable yet still firm enough to wear if you’re out and about.
 The reasonable price for the quality that you’re getting is also very popular with their fans.

 While Minnetonka products used to be manufactured in the USA, they’re now are made in the Dominican Republic.
 The only downside to this style is that it is pile lined.
 Pile is a human-made imitation lamb’s wool, so it may not wick away moisture in the same way that lamb’s wool does.
 As a result, some people may find this design causes feet to sweat a little more than natural wool does.

 Available on Minnetonka.com or Amazon

 ACORN Moc Slipper

 Acorn Slippers are very popular, and they’re another brand that has a strong following.

-People love the Acorn Moc style because they are luxurious and soft, they have a multilayered cloud cushioned foam footbed, and they come in a wonderful selection of fleece or textured upper material.
+People love the Acorn Moc style because they are luxurious and soft.
+They have a multilayered cloud cushioned foam footbed.
+They come in a wonderful selection of fleece or textured upper material.